ezetina86/Resume/README.md

 # Resume
 Copy of my resume in LaTeX.

-You can find the licence  in the LICENCE file, special thanks to Carmine Spagnuolo to provide the template for this resume.
+You can find the licence  in the LICENSE file, special thanks to Carmine Spagnuolo to provide the template for this resume.

 ## Notes